-- Expand the sensor comparison to include TOA data: DIMITRI is now available and is being updated to handle OceanSat-2 - current focus, planning to show results in the October 2019 report. - Expand the in-situ comparison to a greater number of AERONET locations Boussole and Gustav Dalen were added as new sites in the last report; once the DIMITRI analysis is complete this will be considered again.
+- Expand the sensor comparison to include TOA data: DIMITRI has been updated to handle OceanSat-2, and the approach is being tested / results analysed - current focus, planning to show results in the Q1 2020 report. - Expand the in-situ comparison to a greater number of AERONET locations BOUSSOLE, and Gustav Dalen were added as new sites in the last report; once the DIMITRI analysis is complete, this will be considered again.

-An increased number of in-situ validation points will allow us to reach the Committee for Earth Observation Satellites (CEOS) Land Product Validation Sub-group Stage 1 Validation, where product accuracy is assessed from a small (typically < 30) set of locations and time periods by comparison with in-situ or other suitable reference data [RD.15].
-The validation approach will continue to follow the marine approach that defined in [RD.16].
+An increased number of in-situ validation points will allow us to reach the Committee for Earth Observation Satellites (CEOS) Land Product Validation Sub-group Stage 1 Validation, where product accuracy is assessed from a small (typically < 30) set of locations and time periods by comparison with in-situ or other suitable reference data [RD.16].
+The validation approach will continue to follow the marine approach that defined in [RD.17].